Last updated on March 31, 2026

 Should the Price for Pack Bundles Be Lowered?

-Yes, they should.
-While the Pack Bundles give you a little bit more than you’d pay for the contents otherwise, you’re not really get a whole lot of bang for your buck.
-It’s only just worth it, which makes it not a great bundle since you’re barely even getting a deal.
+Yes, the price for the Pack bundle should be lowered.
+While the Pack bundle gives you a little bit more than you’d otherwise pay for the contents, you don't really get a whole lot of bang for your buck.
+It’s only just worth it, which makes it not a great bundle.

-It seems like Wizards is testing to see how little value they can offer and still get away with calling it a “deal,” and I’m not particularly impressed with this offer.
+It seems like Wizards wants to see how little value they can offer and still get away with calling it a “deal,” and I’m not particularly impressed with this offer.
 Try again, please.

 Wrap Up

-But maybe I’m judging Jace’s contribution too harshly.
-What do you think of his Pack Bundle?
+But maybe I judge the Pack bundle too harshly, and it's better than dealing with card storage.
+What do you think of this latest Pack Bundle?
+What do you think about the legendary card as a bundle-topper?
 It might be worth the price, but is it worth the price?
 Is Wizards trying to pull some sort of weird mind trick on us?
 Probably.
-Let me know your thoughts in the comments below or @ us on Twitter.
+Let me know your thoughts in the comments or @Draftsim on Twitter.
 It’ll be the highlight of my day, I swear.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.